“…Davidson proves to be an artist with a wide emotional range, big ears, and strong communicative skills…”

 Some of Davidson’s other honours include being selected as the lead alto saxophonist for the European Broadcasting Union’s “European Youth Jazz Orchestra”, being selected as one of five finalists in the Mary Lou Williams “Women In Jazz” saxophone competition, and being selected as one of three finalists for the Toronto Arts Foundation’s “Emerging Jazz Artist Award” in 2015.
 In 2013, Davidson was awarded the Ontario Arts Council’s “Chalmers Professional Development Grant” to study with saxophone legend, Dick Oatts, in New York City.

-Davidson also enjoys a diverse freelance career as a woodwind player (saxophone, clarinet, and flute) that includes working with musical theatre companies such as the Musical Stage Company (formally Acting Upstage) and the Soulpepper Theatre Company and such symphonies as the National Ballet Orchestra and the Kitchener Waterloo Symphony.
-Studio and performance opportunities have allowed Davidson to perform alongside such artists as Joel Frahm, Shirley Bassey, Oliver Jones, Ingrid Jensen, Tommy Banks, Wycliffe Gordon, Emilie-Claire Barlow, Phil Dwyer, Jim McNeely, Brad Turner, John Riley, Jure Pukl, and Jackie Robinson.
+Davidson also enjoys a diverse freelance career as a woodwind player (saxophone, clarinet, and flute) that includes working with musical theatre companies such as the Musical Stage Company (formally Acting Upstage), Soulpepper Theatre Company, and Drayton Entertainment, and with such symphonies as the National Ballet Orchestra and the Kitchener Waterloo Symphony.
+Studio and performance opportunities have allowed Davidson to perform alongside such artists as Joel Frahm, Shirley Bassey, Oliver Jones, Tommy Banks, Wycliffe Gordon, Emilie-Claire Barlow, Phil Dwyer, Jim McNeely, Ingrid Jenson, Christine Jensen, Brad Turner, Justin Brown, John Riley, Gary Versace, and Jackie Robinson.

 Davidson is an active educator.
-She is on faculty at York University, the Humber College Community Music School and the National Music Camp of Canada (Jazz Faculty).
+She is on faculty at the University of Toronto, York University, the Humber College Community Music School and the National Music Camp of Canada (Jazz Faculty).
 Davidson has been a guest faculty member for Ottawa’s Jazzworks Jazz Camp, the Interprovincial Music Camp (IMC Jazz Faculty), Saskatoon’s TD Jazz Intensive Workshop, and the Stanford Jazz Workshop.

 Tara Davidson is proud to be a Yamaha Artist and plays their Custom Z alto saxophone, Custom CSVR clarinet, and YFL-577 Series flute.